MIT-LCP/mimic-website/content/about/acknowledgments.md

 >  MIMIC-III, a freely accessible critical care database.
 Johnson AEW, Pollard TJ, Shen L, Lehman L, Feng M, Ghassemi M, Moody B, Szolovits P, Celi LA, and Mark RG.
 Scientific Data (2016).
 DOI: <a href="http://dx.doi.org/10.1038/sdata.2016.35">10.1038/sdata.2016.35</a>.
 Available at: <a href="http://www.nature.com/articles/sdata201635">http://www.nature.com/articles/sdata201635</a>

+## Acknowledging the MIMIC funders

+Researchers publishing studies using the MIMIC-III database are required to acknowledge the project funders, by including the following statement in the article:

+> Research reported in this publication was supported by the National Institute of Biomedical Imaging and Bioengineering of the National Institutes of Health under Award Number R01EB017205.
+The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.

 ## PhysioNet citation

 An additional citation for all data hosted on PhysioNet is: